ciflikli/website/content/_index.Rmd

 ---
-title: "Gokhan Ciflikli"
+title: "Gokhan Ciflikli, PhD | Cogentis Consulting"
 output: html_document
 ---

 👋 I'm Gökhan.

-# Who Am I?
+# Who I Am

 A methodologist and a computational social scientist by training, I have 17 years of experience working in tech, open-source software development, and applied research.

 In 2024, I founded **Cogentis Consulting** to work independently at growing startups and academic institutions.
-I also hold a Senior Visiting Fellowship at the [LSE Data Science Institute](https://www.lse.ac.uk/DSI) since 2023.
-Previously, I was Director of AI & ML at [Superside](https://www.superside.com/) (2023-2024), Head of Data & Analytics at [Attest](https://www.askattest.com/) (2019-2023), and Technical Lead at [Quanteda Initiative](https://quanteda.org/) (2017-2018).
+My expertise stems from doing a PhD from the London School of Economics (2017) and from the tech roles I held as Director of AI & ML at [Superside](https://www.superside.com/) (2023-2024), Head of Data & Analytics at [Attest](https://www.askattest.com/) (2019-2023), and Technical Lead at [Quanteda Initiative](https://quanteda.org/) (2017-2018).

+I maintain an ongoing connection to cutting-edge academic research and community as a Senior Visiting Fellow at the [LSE Data Science Institute](https://www.lse.ac.uk/DSI) since 2023.

 # What I Offer